Sutton, SW London

 Services Menu

-Basic Set Up - Overall clean and adjust the neck relief, bridge height, intonation - £50
+Basic Set Up - Overall clean and adjust the neck relief, bridge height and intonation - £50

-Deluxe Set Up - As Basic plus fret level, crown & polish - £100
+Deluxe Set Up - As Basic plus fret level, crown and polish, for worn frets - £100

 Tremolo Set Up when fitted - £20 extra